erinvasquez/CRNS-AIST-JRL-VR-Demo/README.md

 value components.
 It allows the user to click or drag on the UI to update the saturation and value values, which in turn update the color picker UI.
 The script implements the IDragHandler and IPointerClickHandler interfaces to detect input events and update the color picker accordingly.

+## Conclusion
+Task 1 focuses on implementing voice and input control for left and right movements, while Task 2 involves simulating force sensors and providing UI controls for manipulating and visualizing the sensors.
+These tasks combine various scripts and UI elements to create an interactive and versatile system for controlling objects and managing sensor data.